Creating SQL-based data quality rules

 If you select an existing connection and this connection was created with personal credentials, you will need to unlock the connection.

-When you write the query, make sure that the SELECT statement meets the following conditions:
+Whether you craft the query yourself or use a generated query, make sure that the SELECT statement meets the following conditions:

 • The statement returns only columns with unique names.
 Columns with duplicate names will cause validation errors.